Mojachieee/go-HoneyPot/README.md

-# go-honeypot
+# go-HoneyPot
 A honeypot server written in Go.

-go-honeypot listens on specified ports for any communication.
-When an attacker attempts to send data on one of these ports it will log relevant detail to a database.
+go-HoneyPot listens on specified ports for any communication.
+When an attacker attempts to send data on one of these ports it will log relevant details to a database.

-## Running go-honeypot
+## Running go-HoneyPot

-1. `git clone git@github.com:Mojachieee/go-honeypot.git`
+1. `git clone git@github.com:Mojachieee/go-HoneyPot.git`
-2. `cd go-honeypot`
+2. `cd go-HoneyPot`
 3. `go get`

 4. Create a config.json file.
 Formatted as follows: